MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionprofile_observer.md

 * **profile**: A reference to the newly created ProtectionProfile

-* **context**: The same context that was passed to [ProtectionProfile::LoadAsync](#classProtectionProfile_1a6dae6cea50e99c43e16ddf340afa45fc)
+* **context**: The same context that was passed to ProtectionProfile::LoadAsync.

-An application can pass any type of context (for example, std::promise, std::function) to ProtectionProfile::LoadAsync and that same context will be forwarded as-is to [ProtectionProfile::Observer::OnLoadSuccess](#classProtectionProfile_1_1Observer_1a96572cb783e546f44ed2a7b46ae070a9) or [ProtectionProfile::Observer::OnLoadFailure](#classProtectionProfile_1_1Observer_1ae0a17f434b7e9cb2635e4b6b69581df6)
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionProfile::LoadAsync and that same context will be forwarded as-is to ProtectionProfile::Observer::OnLoadSuccess or ProtectionProfile::Observer::OnLoadFailure.

 ### OnLoadFailure function
 Called when loading a profile caused an error.